 Cut a series of slits down the side of a can (carefully! edges are sharp) with tin shears, and gently spread them out to create a cradle.
 Line with foil, add coals and a grill, and you have your very own miniature grill.
 Perfect for those with limited grilling space.
-(Remember: always grill outdoors, because the byproducts of combustion can be hazardous.)
+(Remember: always grill outdoors, because the byproducts of combustion can be poisonous.)

 7. Cookie cutters

-You can get classic round cookies in a snap with a tin can, but you can also cut the edges and bend them into any shape you like for your desired cookie look.
+You can get classic round cookies in a snap with a tin can, but you could also cut the edges and bend them into any shape you like for your desired cookie look.
 Be adventurous!

 8. Tin can lids